foxssake/netfox/README.md

 Find the latest netfox under [Releases](https://github.com/foxssake/netfox/releases)

-Each release contains the addons both with- and without dependencies, and a build of [Forest Brawl] for Windows and Linux.
+Each release contains the addons, and a build of [Forest Brawl] for Windows and Linux.

+In cases of dependencies, a *".with-deps.zip"* version is included as well, which contains all the dependencies of the addon.
+For example, *netfox.noray* depends on *netfox*, so *"netfox.noray.v1.x.y.with-deps.zip"* includes both *netfox.noray* and *netfox.

 ### Asset Library